BenJeau/reqwest_ui/README.md

 2. Many features were behind having an account (I know it's free, but hate the principle)
 3. It was slow at times

-Ultimately, I'm still using Postman since I didn't spend much time on this project, but it was for sure something interesting to build with [Tauri](https://tauri.app/).
+Ultimately, I'm still using Postman since I didn't spend much time on this project, but it was for sure something interesting to build with [Tauri](https://tauri.app/) and [Reqwest](https://github.com/seanmonstar/reqwest).

 ![screenshot](./screenshot.png)